-DDoS Attack stands for "Distributed Denial-of-Service (DDoS) Attack" this kind of cybercrime is on the rise, and many businesses aren't even remotely ready for what's in store.
+DDoS Attack stands for "Distributed Denial-of-Service (DDoS) Attack."
+Cybercrime is rising, and many businesses aren't even remotely ready for what's in store.
 This blog looks at a DDoS attack and three ways companies can ensure their network is secure.

 What Is A DDoS Attack?

 For a moment, imagine driving down the highway on your way to work.
 Suddenly, there are more and more cars on the road.
 Eventually, as you come to your turn-off, traffic's at a standstill; nothing can move.
 This image of a traffic jam illustrates a DDoS attack against a company's network and internet traffic.

 What DDoS stands for is Distributed Denial of Service.
 Cybercriminals will send malicious traffic to a company's network, forcing the firm's network to crash and causing legitimate traffic to stop completely.

 With three simple tweaks, your business can be safe from such a cyberattack.
 It is such a simple trick but incredibly deadly that it can easily find all the loopholes and weak spots a company might have overlooked regarding cybersecurity.
 For any of your business leaders out there, don't worry; there is hope.

 All DDoS attacks work because devices and a company's network are compromised and easy prey.
 Here are three simple ways to protect your business from a potential DDoS attack:

 An easy yet forgotten access point is a Wi-Fi gateway to your network.
 Double-check your router is secure and entirely up to date; you might change your password for good measure.
 If you need help deciding to contact your internet provider is a good idea what changes to make, it's a good idea to contact your internet provider.